 Wildland Fire Management

-Within the federal government, five agencies are responsible for wildland fire management: the Department of Agricultures Forest Service and the Department of the Interiors Bureau of Indian Affairs, Bureau of Land Management, Fish and Wildlife Service, and National Park Service.
-Fire-related activities include not only suppressing wildland fires that occur, but also attempting to lessen the risk of severe fires by reducing potentially hazardous vegetation that can fuel firesan activity known as fuel reduction.
-Appropriations for the federal governments wildland fire management activities have tripled, averaging approximately $3 billion annually in recent years, up from about $1 billion in fiscal year 1999.
+Within the federal government, five agencies are responsible for wildland fire management: the U.S. Department of Agriculture’s Forest Service and the Department of the Interior’s Bureau of Indian Affairs, Bureau of Land Management, Fish and Wildlife Service, and National Park Service.
+Fire-related activities include not only managing wildland fires that occur by either suppressing them or allowing them to burn for natural resource benefit, but also attempting to lessen the risk and intensity of fires by reducing potentially hazardous vegetation that can fuel fires—an activity known as fuel reduction.
+Obligations for the federal government’s wildland fire management activities were about $3.3 billion in fiscal year 2014.

 Figure 1: Ways wildland fire can threaten a structure